 Have questions about getting sole custody in Ontario?
-Call us using the number below.
-Also, you can fill out one of our forms.
+You can fill out one of our forms.
 You will have a chance to speak to a lawyer to get legal advice.

 It might be possible to get quick custody if a child is at risk.
 This is normally complicated, so it is a good idea to speak to a family law firm.

 However, preparing for the court can be challenging.
-If you need help with getting quick custody in Ontario, contact us.
+If you need help with getting custody in Ontario quickly, contact us.

 How To Get Quick Child Custody?